rmsmith251/cv-models/README.md

 # cv-models

 This repo is a collection of various models that I've implemented in PyTorch.
-The intention is for this to be for practice but I am hoping to expand this to support a variety of model types.
+There are many great implementations of these models already, this is just a practice repo for me but feel free to contribute.

 ## Development
 To get started, clone the repo with